certsimple/rosetta-stone/README.md

 [The Command Line Rosetta Stone](https://certsimple.com/rosetta-stone)

-## Contributing
+## If you can edit markdown, you can make changes

 **Simply edit `rosetta-stone.md` and send a pull request.**

 Please note:

- - Add **references to official documentation**, preferably from the distributor, since this will match the version distributed with the OS.
+ - Add **references to official documentation**, preferably from the **OS distributor**, since this will match the version distributed with the OS.
 If you can't find this, use a reference from the upstream Open Source project.

- - If there are two ways doing something, **add the one the distributor uses in their own documentation**
+ - If there are two ways doing something, **add the one the distributor uses in their own documentation**.
 Eg, it's possible to use 'sudo' on OpenBSD.
 But OpenBSD team prefer 'doas', so that's what we use.

+ - Use current, maintained methods.
+For example, that means `ip` not `ifconfig` on Linux OSs, and [`Get-CimInstance`](https://blogs.msdn.microsoft.com/powershell/2012/08/24/introduction-to-cim-cmdlets/) not `Get-WmiObject` on Windows.

 ## Building